If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 Forensic scientists work is intended to be used in court, so it’s important for the forensic professional to be accurate, methodical, detailed, and above everything else, unbiased.

-On top of this, the ability to write clear, concise, accurate reports, and keep detailed notes are crucial to any video forensics professional’s job.
+On top of this, the ability to write clear, concise, accurate reports, and keep detailed notes are crucial to any forensic video expert’s job.

 Poorly written reports will often lead to questions regarding the quality of the work, increasing your odds of having to defend your work in the court room.